Dewey Barto: Barto and Mann

 While performing as a single with Fanchon and Marco in early 1926, Barto (4'11", the same height as his elder daughter) was paired with George Mann (6'6").
 Together, they began to develop comedic dance and acrobatic material based on the disparity in their heights that was well received by audiences up and down the West Coast.
-At the end of 1926, they signed a ten-year contract with Fanchon and Marcho that linked them together as Barto and Mann for over 15 years.
+At the end of 1926, they signed a ten-year contract with Fanchon and Marco that linked them together as Barto and Mann for over 15 years.
 William Morris of the William Morris Agency booked them "cold" into the Palace Theatre on March 14, 1927, where they were a great success.
 With offers from all the major vaudeville circuits, they chose to sign with the Orpheum Circuit.
 Several months later they had switched to the Keith-Albee Circuit with whom they toured across the U.S. until they signed with Earl Carroll's Vanities from August 1928 to February 1929.

 Myrtle Lawler Barto died suddenly on January 2, 1931.
 Following a break to recover from his wife's death, Barto rejoined Mann and continued touring the U.S. and Canada, with European tours in the summers of 1931 and 1934.
 As vaudeville faded, Barto and Mann joined the Broadway cast of Olsen and Johnson's Hellzapoppin, with featured billing from 1938 until 1942.
 The team split up in December 1943.
 From late 1944 to early 1948, Dewey Barto appeared on stage with another partner as Barto & Stan.